-- 1. Close the drain valve and fill the cookpot with a mixture of cold water and 1 cup of FrymasterTM FRYER 'N' GRIDDLE cleaner or detergent. - 2.
+- 1. Close the drain valve and fill the cookpot with a solution of cold water and 1 cup of detergent. - 2.
 Place the unit into operation (see Section 3.2). - 3.
-Press the simmer switch 🐨 and allow the solution to simmer for at least 1 hour. - 4.
+Press the simmer switch and allow the solution to simmer for at least 1 hour. - 4.
 After the solution simmers for 1 hour, turn the unit off and add cold water until the solution is cool.
 Drain the solution and clean the cookpot thoroughly with a solution of dishwashing detergent and hot water.